View Thomas Claar's Obituary on thenews-messenger.com and share memories

 Service: Thursday, November 14, 2019, 11:00 a.m. at the church following the visitation.

-Burial will take place at Greenlawn Memory Gardens in Clyde, OH with Military Honors provided by the .
+Burial will take place at Greenlawn Memory Gardens in Clyde, OH with Military Honors provided by the VFW.

 Memorials can be made to Iris Claar.